-With the pandemic disrupting our everyday lives, consumer shopping behaviors have shifted as a result.
-62% of US consumers are shopping more online compared to pre-pandemic levels and 48% of US social media users have bought something on a social platform.
+The pandemic permanently changed consumer shopping behaviors.
+62% of US consumers are shopping more online now and 48% of US social media users have bought something on a social platform.

 Brands, now more than ever, should explore social commerce to meet the consumers where they are.
 Let’s explore ways you can leverage social commerce by platform to meet campaign objectives and business goals.

 Meta makes it easy for brands and consumers to engage in social commerce.
 In Facebook Business Manager, a business can upload and manage their inventory and even provide customer support via Commerce Manager.
 To get started, create a Commerce Manager account where you’ll be prompted to link your business account, set shipping options, create a return policy, and assign a bank account for payouts.
 You can upload as much inventory as you desire to the Facebook catalog because there is no limit on product uploads.

 Facebook also introduced in-app shopping features in 2021 including: Shops in Groups and Product Recommendations in Group.